-(3 /0/ 3) Prerequisite: (RELE 3705 or REA 305) or (RELE 4701 or REA 401) Investigates the different techniques used by the professional appraisers to estimate the market value of income producing property.
+Prerequisite: (RELE 3705 or REA 305) or (RELE 4701 or REA 401)

+Investigates the different techniques used by the professional appraisers to estimate the market value of income producing property.
 The use of income multipliers and capitalization rates and their deviation from market data is explored in-depth.
 A narrative appraisal of an income producing property is used to integrate the principles and concepts presented.
 Professional and ethical standards of behavior are also explored.

-RELE 4708 - Standards of Appraisal Practce (0/1/1) Prerequisite: RELE 4706 or RELE 4704 To give the student an overview of the theory and practices of the Uniform Standards of Professional Appraisal Practice (USPAP) and to meet the appraisal license requirements of State of Georgia.
+RELE 4708 - Standards of Appraisal Practice

+Prerequisite: RELE 4706

+To give the student an overview of the theory and practices of the Uniform Standards of Professional Appraisal Practice (USPAP) and to meet the appraisal license requirements of State of Georgia.

-RELE 4781 - Independent Study Real Estate (0 /3/ 3) Prerequisite: RELE 3705 or REA 305 In-depth supervised individual study of one or more current real estate problems of a business organization.
+RELE 4781 - Independent Study Real Estate

+Prerequisite: RELE 3705 or REA 305

+In-depth supervised individual study of one or more current real estate problems of a business organization.

-RELE 4785 - Special Topics in Real Estate (3 /0/ 3) Prerequisite: RELE 3705 or REL 305 The study of selected contemporary real estate topics of interest to faculty and students.
+RELE 4785 - Special Topics in Real Estate

+Prerequisite: RELE 3705 or REL 305

+The study of selected contemporary real estate topics of interest to faculty and students.

-RELE 4786 - Real Estate Internship (3 /0/ 3) Prerequisite: RELE 3705 or REA 305 Practical marketing related experience with a previously approved business.
+RELE 4786 - Real Estate Internship

+Prerequisite: RELE 3705 or REA 305

+Practical marketing related experience with a previously approved business.
 Firm for selected junior or senior students.